VEuPathDB/diamond-similarity-nextflow/README.md

 # diamondSimilarity
-Nextflow workflow substituting diamond for blast
+Conversion of blastSimilarity workflow to use diamond and remove regex depedencies